-OCP networking - Traffic is not distributed among Pod replicas
+OpenShift Routing - Traffic is not distributed between pods

-A customer reported an issue where, for a specific application, only one Pod is receiving the expected traffic.
+A customer reported an issue where, for a specific application, where only one pod was receiving traffic.

 The customer provided the following information:

-Traffic is not distributed among the two Pods of the fsi-application Deployment in Namespace fsi-project, causing loss of parallelism.
-It seems that all traffic is being directed to the same single Pod.
+Traffic is not distributed between the two Pods of the fsi-application Deployment in the Namespace fsi-project.
+This is causing a loss of high availability.
+It looks like all of the traffic is being directed to a single pod.

 We are on a UPI cluster and use an external Load Balancer to send traffic to the Ingress Controller.